Kremlin, Oklahoma

 Kremlin is a town in Garfield County, Oklahoma, United States.
-The population was 255 at the 2010 census, a 6.25 percent increase from the figure of 240 in 2000.
+As of the 2020 census, Kremlin had a population of 247.

 History

 The community now known as Kremlin was once called Wild Horse.
 The Chisholm Trail passed within a quarter mile of the community.
 The Chicago, Rock Island and Pacific Railroad built a line through the area in 1889.
 The opening of the Cherokee Outlet for settlement in 1889, led to a flood of settlers.
 Among them were a group of farmers of German descent from Russia.
 They brought seeds of winter-hardy Russian wheat that became the major farm crop in this area.
 The town was renamed in their honor.

 Geography

 Kremlin is 3 mi south of the Grant-Garfield county line.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.